Thomas Talbot (died 1487): Career

 In 1460 King Henry VI, by letters patent, recognised Thomas as Dominus (Lord) of Malahide.
 In 1472 he became a judge of the Court of Common Pleas (Ireland).
 In 1475 King Edward IV created him Admiral of the Port of Malahide, with power to hold an Admiralty court, and the right to levy customs duties on all merchandise coming through the port, as well as a number of other privileges, including an exemption from doing homage for his lands.
 These privileges suggest that Thomas was a man for whose support the House of York was willing to pay a high price.
 This was part of a wider Yorkist policy, which had considerable success, of trying to win the support of powerful Anglo-Irish magnates such as the Earl of Kildare.
-Many of these men remained Yorkist in sympathy even after the downfall of the Yorkist dynasty in 1485, and made the mistake of supporting the Yorkist pretender Lambert Simnel, who unsuccessfully claimed the Crown of England in 1487.
+Many of these men remained Yorkist in sympathy even after the downfall of the Yorkist dynasty in 1485, and most of them made the mistake of supporting the Yorkist pretender Lambert Simnel, who unsuccessfully claimed the Crown of England in 1487.
 It is unclear whether or not Talbot belonged to the Simnel faction, since he died in July of that year, at the height of the crisis.

 Death and descendants

 Thomas died on 23 July 1487.
 His first wife was a Miss Somerton, but little is known of her except the name.
-By his second wife Elizabeth Bulkeley he had five sons:
+By his second wife Elizabeth Bulkeley, he had five sons: